sfc-gh-dwilczak/tutorials/docs/engineering/openflow/connectors/google_sheets/index.md

 # Openflow - Google Sheets
-Goal of this tutorial is to setup openflow in Snowflake container services and then add the google sheets connector to load in a sheet on a schedule.
+Goal of this tutorial is to load data from a google sheet into Snowflake via openflow.

 ## Video
 Video still in development